OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 After your application is running on Liberty using dev mode, you can easily run the tests provided by your application.

-To run tests, select the **Run tests** command for your application in the Liberty dashboard.
+To run tests, select the **Run tests** command for your application in Liberty Tools.

 The tests are run in the corresponding terminal.